Please note: Certified letters and transcripts are issued by Academic Registry in a secure electronic document format.

 Screenshots to support instructions

-1. Opening the file within your email, or within a browser may not allow you to see the signature details.
+• Opening the file within your email or browser may not allow you to see the signature details.

-3. If prompted, when you open the document, Acrobat may suggest that you download an update to Trusted Certificates.
-You should allow this to proceed, as it allows electronic signatures to be verified [See Image 1 above].
+• When you open the document, Acrobat may suggest that you download an update to Trusted Certificates.
+You should allow this, as it enables electronic signatures to be verified (insert image 1).

-• At the top of the document, a blue bar will confirm that the document has been certified by Academic Registry or International Education Division at UL (you can verify this by checking that the email address is @ul.ie) [See Image 2 above].
+• To verify the document is unaltered since it was issued, and that it is signed, at the top of the document, a blue bar will confirm that the document has been certified by Academic Registry or the International Education Division at UL.
+You can verify this by checking that the email address is @ul.ie (insert image 2).

-• If you require further information, locate and click on the digital stamp (either “Academic Registry” or “International Education Division”) [See Image 3 above].
+• If you require further information, click on the digital stamp which will read ‘Academic Registry’ or ‘International Education Division’ (insert image 3).

-• The pop up notice will confirm that (1) the document has not been modified since it was issued and (2) that the document was signed by Academic Registry or International Education Division at the University of Limerick.
-Further information, if required, on the signature is available under the Signature Properties [See Image 4 above].
+• The pop-up notice will confirm that the document has not been modified since it was issued and that the document was signed by Academic Registry or the International Education Division at the University of Limerick.
+Further information on the signature is available under the Signature Properties (insert image 4).

 If the signature is not appearing as valid, please ensure:

-University of Limerick now uses Digitary CORE (Certified Online Records Exchange) as a secure online platform that enables institutions, learners, employers, and government agencies to certify, issue, accept and verify academic credentials worldwide.
+• The University of Limerick uses Parchment as a secure online platform that enables institutions, learners, employers, and government agencies to certify, issue, accept and verify academic credentials worldwide.

-Education Verification requests now need to be made via Digitary.
-Please direct the Graduate/Candidate to: https://www.ul.ie/academic-registry/access-digitary-alumni
+• Education Verification requests need to be made via Parchment.

-Digitary documents can only be produced by vetted organisations such as University of Limerick, which are accepted onto the Digitary network.
+• Parchment documents can only be produced by vetted organisations such as the University of Limerick, which are part of the Parchment network.

-• The subject of documents (I.e., students and graduates) cannot upload or modify documents to the service.
+• The subject of documents (i.e. students and graduates) cannot upload or modify documents on the platform.

-• Furthermore, any PDF documents produced through this service contain cryptographic digital signatures to ensure their authenticity and integrity.
+• Any PDF documents produced through this service contain cryptographic digital signatures to ensure their authenticity and integrity.

-• Signatures are automatically verified upon opening documents in Adobe Reader version 9 or later.
+• Signatures are automatically verified upon opening documents in Adobe Acrobat Reader version 9 or later.

-• The graduate can also share documents via a secure link on Digitary.
+• The graduate can also share documents via a secure link on Parchment.

 Academic Registry Logo